Chief00/Windows/RiskView/README.md

 Parse the log and update stat variables (Average RAM, File number, Current File, Error Count)
 * ###### Error Debugging
 Show what errors have occurred in the log, including the error "Problem Opening File"
-* ###### Function colour coding
-Functions that require admin access to be in red, when you have admin access turn them green? or normal colour?
-* ###### Non-admin function lockout
-Trying to run a function that needs admin access throws a access denied